Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 lasted 210 years or 10 times 21.

-two daughters and six years for your flock, and you changed my wages ten times.
-(42) If
+and six years for your flock, and you have changed my wages ten times.
+(Genesis 31:41 ESV)

 Jacob's first time of distress was the period he spent working for Laban; the first 14 years were for